sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Charter fonts
+Short desc    : Charter fonts
 URL          : http://tug.org/texlive/
-Лицензия     : Copyright only
+License      : Copyright only
-Описание     : A commercial text font donated for the common good.
+Descript     : A commercial text font donated for the common good.
 Support for
              : use with LaTeX is available in freenfss, part of psnfss.
 ```